 So we started out with four candidates, basically, right?

-Andrew Cuomo, the last governor of New York who left in a terrible scandal, which was never explained.
+Andrew Cuomo, the last governor of New York who left in a terrible scandal, which was never explained, he had to leave office.

-And the police and the mayor were jealous of him because he and I saw him as somebody who could help.
+And the police and the mayor were jealous of him because he, and I saw him as somebody who could help.

 And by the time I became mayor, we integrated what he did into what was happening.

-And I also noticed that Curtis not only um was helping to keep the city safe, but he was also rehabilitating these kids.
+And I also noticed that Curtis not only was helping to keep the city safe, but he was also rehabilitating these kids.

 But he's just not being taken seriously because he's a Republican.